OULibraries/python_ojs_import/README.md

 General Usage
 ------------

+**_Local Conversion_**

 1. Copy exmaples/import.csv to ./import.csv

 2. Add meta-data to respective CSV fields

 3. Run generateXml.py, this will create an XML file named `conversion.xml`

+**_Lambda Conversion_**

+1. Copy exmaples/import.csv to ./import.csv

+2. Add meta-data to respective CSV fields

+3. Upload PDF files to PDF directory in provided S3 Bucket

+3a.
+Upload CSV to Provided S3 Bucket

+* Lambda function will trigger on CSV upload and create file `conversion.xml`, download said file

+---

 4. In OJS Admin click "Import/Export" under Tools

  * Click Native Import/Export

 5. Drag and Drop or Click "Add Files", upload `conversion.xml`

 6. Click "Import"

  * A progress bar will be shown, after which you will be taken to a completion summary screen

 _You may recieve warnings stating:_
 > Existing issue with id ### matches the given issue identification "<issue_identification><volume>##</volume><number>##</number><year>#####</year><title/></issue_identification>".
 This issue will not be modified, but articles will be added.